Symbolism as a Figure of Speech: Meaning, Types, and Examples | Belekar Sir’s Academy

 Enhancing Themes and Character Depth

 Writers use symbolism to reinforce and explore major themes in their work.
 Themes such as identity, freedom, or morality can be subtly emphasized through symbolic elements.
+In The Great Gatsby, for example, the green light across the bay represents Gatsby’s unattainable dreams and the illusion of the American Dream.

 Characters can also be imbued with symbolic traits.
 A character who carries a heavy burden might symbolize guilt or responsibility, while a blind character may represent inner insight or ignorance, depending on the context.